 So which account is the right one?
 They can’t both be.
 But we still accept the books of Matthew and Acts as scripture in spite of this discrepancy because the Holy Spirit guided the Church into accepting them as such.

 And when it comes to discrepancies in scripture, Luke has yet another, and very serious.
 In his gospel he tells us that Jesus ascended into heaven on the day of his resurrection (Luke 24:1, 13, 29, 51).
 Yet in Acts he tells us that Jesus ascended forty days after his resurrection (Acts 1:3, 9).
 Should we therefore reject the Gospel of Luke and the Acts of the Apostles because of these discrepancies?
 I don’t think so!
 So should we not therefore make the same concessions for the book of 2 Maccabees, especially as we’re not claiming it as a book of scripture?

 Again, on the first day of the resurrection of Jesus, Matthew and John contradict each other.
 Matthew has “Mary Magdalene and the other Mary”, in obedience to the angel’s instruction, running to the disciples to tell them the tomb was empty.
 On the way Jesus met and greeted them.
 “And they came to him and took hold of his feet, and worshipped him” (Matt 28:9).
 However, John’s account contradicts Matthew.
 John has Mary Magdalene at the tomb, alone.
 After Peter and John had departed, she is standing outside the empty tomb, weeping, and peering into it.
 After a brief discussion with two angels, she turned around and saw Jesus standing behind her.
 When he said her name, she recognised him.
 Jesus said to her, “Do not hold on to me, because I have not yet ascended to the Father.
 But go to my brothers and say to them, ‘I am ascending to my Father and your Father, to my God and your God’” (Jn 20:1-18).

-There are several discrepancies between these two passages and, it would seem, they can’t both be true because they are totally different to each, contradicting one another.
+There are several discrepancies between these two passages and, it would seem, they can’t both be true because they are totally different to each other, contradicting one another.
 So which version is true?
-But Protestant scholars explain them (inadequately, it must be said), and we accept their explanations and make allowances because we believe they are scripture; therefore we must also accept the explanations for the “discrepancies” in 2 Maccabees and make the same kind of allowances.
+But Protestant scholars explain them and we accept their explanations and make allowances because we believe they are scripture; therefore we ought also to accept the explanations for the “discrepancies” in 2 Maccabees and make the same kind of allowances.

 Yet again, did Jesus depart this earth from Galilee (Matt 28:16-20); or from Bethany (Luke 24:50-53)?
 Galilee is about 80 miles from Bethany, which is about 11 miles from Jerusalem.